 Each of the trust student loans provides or will provide for the amortization of its outstanding principal balance over a series of regular payments.
 Except as described below, each regular payment consists of an installment of interest which is calculated on the basis of the outstanding principal balance of the trust student loan.
 The amount received is applied first to interest accrued to the date of payment and the balance of the payment, if any, is applied to reduce the unpaid principal balance.
-Accordingly, if a borrower pays a regular installment before its scheduled due date, the portion of the payment allocable to interest for the period since the preceding payment was made will be less than it would have been had the payment been made as scheduled, and the portion of the payment allocable to interest for the period since the preceding payment was made will be greater than it would have been had the payment been made as scheduled, and the portion of the payment applied to reduce the unpaid principal balance will be correspondingly less.
+Accordingly, if a borrower pays a regular installment before its scheduled due date, the portion of the payment allocable to interest for the period since the preceding payment was made will be less than it would have been had the payment been made as scheduled, and the portion of the payment applied to reduce the unpaid principal balance will be correspondingly greater.
+Conversely, if a borrower pays a monthly installment after its scheduled due date, the portion of the payment abeen made as scheduled, and the portion of the payment applied to reduce the unpaid principal balance will be correspondingly less.
 In addition, if a borrower pays a monthly installment after its scheduled due date, the borrower may owe a fee on that late payment.
 If a late fee is applied, such payment will be applied first to the applicable late fee, second to interest and third to principal.
 As a result, the portion of the payment applied to reduce the unpaid principal balance may be less than it would have been had the payment been made as scheduled.